SFgiantsfan/Programming-Portfolio/index.md

 Command line application that lets you guess a random number.
 It gives you hits based on your guesses and helps you find the number.
 ![ScreenSaver](https://github.com/SFgiantsfan/Programming-Portfolio-2021-2022/blob/gh-pages/Images/NumeberGuessingGameScreenShot.png?raw=true)
 * [Source Code for the Screen Saver](https://github.com/SFgiantsfan/Programming-Portfolio-2021-2022/blob/gh-pages/src/NumberGuessingGame.zip)

+# Year 2
+This app has two different functions: Stadium Tracker, and Team Name Guesser.
+In the stadium tracker you can store information about MLB stadiums you have been to.
+In the Team Name Guesser you get to play a game and guess an MLB team based on information displayed.